OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, coffee with magnesium sulfate represents a promising combination for anticonvulsant therapy.
 The synergistic effects of these two compounds could provide enhanced seizure control while offering additional benefits like improved cognitive function and mood elevation.
 However, more research is required to validate its efficacy and ensure its safe use in clinical settings.

-Coffee With Fenfluramine
+Coffee and Fenfluramine

 Coffee with Fenfluramine: A Potent Combination for Anticonvulsant Therapy